-NOW relax, I mean really relax this is probably the most nerve-wracking part of learning how to use a menstrual cup for most people and it’s completely normal.
+NOW relax, I mean really relax this is probably the most nerve-wracking part of learning how to use a menstrual cup for most people, and it’s completely normal.
 Choose a time when you can stay at home and relax to try out your cup for the first time.
-Just after a shower or bath is a great time to give your cup ago as your pelvic floor muscles will be relaxed and inserting your menstrual cup will be easier.
+Just after a shower or bath is a great time to give your cup ago as your pelvic floor muscles will be relaxed and inserting your menstrual cup will be more comfortable.

 To remove your cup, wash your hands.
-Try to relax, there’s no rush!
+Try to relax, and there’s no rush!

 Squat down as this shortens your vaginal canal and pushes the cup down, making it easier for you to remove.
 Make sure to have some toilet paper or a wipe with you as removing your cup for the first time can be a little messy, removing your cup in the shower is a great way to avoid any mess.
 Bear down with your muscles so the cup will travel down farther.
 Continue doing this until you can reach the stem.
 Then break the seal by squeezing the bottom part of the cup until you feel or hear the suction release.
 Now gently rock the cup from side to side while pulling down.
 When you get to the opening of your vagina, make sure you take it out upright to reduce spillage.
 If the rim of the cup is too wide to remove comfortably, use a finger to fold the cup into a C fold or a punch-down fold before you take it out of your vagina.
 Always pull the cup out while pinching the ridged bottom of the cup.
 Empty the contents down the toilet and thoroughly wash your cup down with cold water, check that the suction release air holes are not clogged before inserting it again.